Roof and Ceiling Collapse Attorney in Houston

 - That you were owed a duty of care.
 In Houston, all owners or managers of buildings owe tenants and visitors a duty to maintain the building in good condition.

 - That the duty was breached.
-Once there is a dangerous condition of the building or a violation of the codes, there is a breach of the duty.
+Once there is a dangerous condition of the building or a violation of the codes, there is a breach of duty.
 You may also need to show that the owner or manager knew of this condition.

 - That your injury was caused by the breach.
 There must be a connection between the ceiling fall and your injury.

 If all the above applies to you, then you need to get in touch with a lawyer.
+Contact our Houston premises liability lawyer today.

 Speak to a Houston Injury Attorney Today